Mr. Humphreys and His Inheritance: Reception

+Bohun Lynch offers "the malaproprieties of the agent in 'Mr. Humphreys and His Inheritance'" as an example of James' "delightfully and unusually shrewd reproductions of conversation".

+Clark Ashton Smith describes "'Mr. Humphreys and His Inheritance" as "inferential" and "full of unfathomably baleful suggestion".

+Jack Sullivan writes "'The Story of a Disappearance and an Appearance,' 'Two Doctors', 'Mr. Humphreys and His Inheritance" and 'Rats' read more like dark enigmas than finished works of fiction."

 Jane Mainley-Piddock writes "Gothic modernist tropes are plentiful in James's later work, for example in the inheritance of madness through a defective bloodline in 'Mr Humphreys and His Inheritance', in which the nephew of a solitary academic inherits a decaying mansion, with a maze at its centre" and "The protagonist of the tale inherits a maze from his great uncle, which figuratively binds him to the expectations of his decaying bloodline.
 This inversion of the sunny pastoral, infected by the strain of madness passed down by inheritance, is another mark of gothic modernism."

 Adaptations

-"Mr. Humphreys and His Inheritance" was adapted for television as part of the ITV Schools educational strand in 1976.
+"Mr. Humphreys and His Inheritance" was adapted for television as part of an episode of the programme Music Scene, an educational series produced by the ITV Schools strand in 1976.
+The production was written, produced, and directed by Tony Scull and starred Geoffrey Russell as Mr. Humphreys.
 This production is available on DVD as an extra on the Network DVD of the 1979 ITV Playhouse production of Casting the Runes.